MDF vs Particle Board: Which One Should You Choose?

 It is available in a wide range of colors and its appearance is very close to wood.

-Are MDF and Particle Board Hazardous to Health?
+Are MDF Board and Particle Board Hazardous to Health?

 Long exposure has been known to cause cancer.